shas22/leetcode-reinforce/readme.md

 <h2>Logs</h2>
 I have not thought to log stuff before this date sadly:
-Week 3, Day 2: Learning new sorts and their implmentations
+Week 3, Day 2: Learning new sorts and their implmentations, solutions for 2 mediums and 1 easy